-Peer Mentors
+Peer Mentors 2023-2024

-Evidence indicates that well-structured peer mentoring programmes in schools with tailored training, support and management of the mentors have great and long-lasting impact.
+Evidence indicates that well-structured peer mentoring programmes in schools with tailored training, support and management of the mentors have had a great and long-lasting impact.
 For every pupil experiencing challenges in school, be they academic or socio-emotional, there is an older pupil in the same school who is very well placed to help.
 That older pupil, in acting as a mentor to the younger person (the mentee), will develop a whole host of skills and habits that are crucial to their own success in school and beyond.

 Benefits for the Mentor: